Literal Money Maker. YKTTW Discussion

 An artifact that will produce money directly.
-Works (unless its a parody) will rarely bring up how the money it creates will be worthless due to simple economics
+Works (unless its a parody) will rarely bring up how the money it creates will be worthless due to simple economics.
+With modern currencies, serial numbers are also an issue, forcing either a duplicate or number not in use (Counterfeit) A type of Zillion-Dollar Bill.
+Alt titles: Money Tree.

 - The "Endless Coin Sack" of Wario Land: Shake It!